Nuru Solar-Hybrid Mini Grids

 Date ESRS Disclosed: August 30, 2021

 Though this ESRS was disclosed on August 30, 2021, the signing of the MIGA Contract of Guarantee was delayed.
-Hence, this document was updated to reflect new information and the progress in the ESAP implementation as of June 1, 2022.
-The ESAP items that have been closed since August 2021 were removed in the updated version.
+Hence, this document was updated to reflect the progress in the ESAP implementation as of May 1st, 2023.

 MIGA has been asked to provide a guarantees for a period of up to fifteen years to cover equity, quasi equity and shareholder loans provided by Congo Energy Solutions Limited (CESL) of Mauritius and/ or its subsidiaries and non-shareholder loan investments by lenders yet to be identified, (together the Guarantee Holders or GHs) for the development of the Nuru Solar-Hybrid Mini-Grids Project (collectively Nuru Project, or the Project).
-The Project includes the following: (i) an existing off-grid 1.3 Megawatt Peak (MWp) facility in Goma with a 29 kilometer (km) transmission and distribution network (Goma 1); and ii) a 55 Kilowatt (kW) pilot Project in Beni with an 8 km network.
-In addition, there are Projected off-grid facilities and associated transmission and distribution networks including (i) facility in Bunia with the initial capacity of 10 MWp and a possibility of further expansion; (ii) 2MWp facility in Kindu; and (iii) an additional facility in Goma (3.7MWp, Goma 2).
+The projects involve the phased development and operation of a pipeline of solar hybrid mini-grid sites in eastern DRC by Nuru (formerly, Kivu Green Energy) with initial total capacity of up to 39MW.
+Under this guarantee, the Project includes the following: (i) an existing off-grid 1.3 Megawatt Peak (MWp) facility in Goma with a 29 kilometer (km) transmission and distribution network (Goma 1); projected off-grid facilities and associated transmission and distribution networks including (ii) facility in Bunia with the initial capacity of 6 MWp and a possibility of further expansion; (ii) 2MWp facility in Kindu; and (iii) an additional facility in Goma (3.7MWp, Goma 2).
 The length of the network for the Projected facilities will depend on the number of customers to be connected.